klondikemarlen/record-sculpter/README.md

 3. Change into the new project directory.

-4. Run `npm link ../record-sculptor`
+4. Run `npm link ../record-sculptor`.
+Or if you are testing against a published version you can use `npm install record-sculptor`.

 5. Create a `test-record-sculptor-import.ts` file in the new project with this code in it.